Logarithmic Donaldson-Thomas theory: Introduction

 Logarithmic Gromov--Witten theory was developed~\cite{AC11,Che10,GS13} to handle more general logarithmically smooth pairs $(X,D)$, for instance, where $D$ is a normal crossings boundary divisor; these occur as components of degenerations with more complicated combinatorics.
 In this approach, the target is no longer dynamic and, instead, logarithmic structures are used to maintain a form of transversality in limits.

 When $X$ is a threefold, there are sheaf-theoretic approaches to enumerating curves, developed by Donaldson--Thomas and Pandharipande--Thomas~\cite{DT, RPWT, PT09}.
-In the case of a smooth pair $(X,D)$, there is again a powerful relative theory, developed by Li and Wu~\cite{LiWu15}, which is one of the central tools of the subject.
+In the case of a smooth pair $(X,D)$, there is again a powerful relative theory, developed by Li--Wu~\cite{LiWu15}, which is one of the central tools of the subject.
 The goal of this paper is to construct the Donaldson--Thomas theory of a pair $(X,D)$ where $D$ is a simple normal crossings divisor, referred to here as the logarithmic DT theory of $(X|D)$.

-One challenge in doing so is there is no clear analogue of the unexpanded formalism of~\cite{GS13}.
-The moduli space of prestable curves and its universal family are themselves simple normal crossings pairs, so the logarithmic mapping space provides a starting point.
+One challenge in building such a theory is that there is no clear analogue of the unexpanded formalism of~\cite{GS13}.
+The moduli space of prestable curves and its universal family are themselves normal crossings pairs, so the logarithmic mapping space provides a starting point.
 The Hilbert scheme exhibits no such structure, and there is not, as yet, a good definition of a logarithmic structure on an ideal sheaf.
 Instead, our strategy is closer to the original expanded formalism of~\cite{LiWu15}.
-In subsequent work, we plan to complete the parallel to logarithmic Gromov--Witten theory, with its associated degeneration formalism \cite{ACGS15,ACGS17, R19}.
+In an upcoming paper~\cite{MR22}, we complete the parallel to logarithmic Gromov--Witten theory, with its associated degeneration formalism \cite{ACGS15,ACGS20, R19}, and formulate the logarithmic version of the correspondence between Gromov--Witten and DT/PT theories.